-(2) "Stoechas Lavender" (a.k.a.
-"Lavandula Stoechas," "French Lavender," or "Spanish Lavender"): flower stalks vary in length; an egg- or pineapple-shaped flower head forms first with pseudo blossom on top and true blossoms up and down the side of the flower head in parallel, vertical rows; seeds are fertile; generally not suitable for oil nor culinary use (due to presence of unpleasant terpenes).
+(2) "Stoechas Lavender" (also known as "Lavandula Stoechas," "French Lavender," or "Spanish Lavender"): flower stalks vary in length; an egg- or pineapple-shaped flower head forms first with pseudo blossom on top and true blossoms up and down the side of the flower head in parallel, vertical rows; seeds are fertile; generally not suitable for oil nor culinary use (due to presence of unpleasant substances called "terpenes").

 RECOMMENDED VARIETIES & CULTIVARS TO GROW IN NORTHERN CLIMATES:

 (1) Perennials: any English Lavender rated for Zones 4 or 5.
 Munstead, Hidcote, and "Czech" (Angustifolia lavandula 'Krajova') fare best.
 Provence and Phenomenal also generally fare well.